-If you do not take the turnoff but continue on this trail known asthe Meadow Trail, you will come to stop 3.
-Stop 3 is 228 feet from the turnoff to the picnic area.
-A bank of tall pine trees will be on your left along the Meadow Trail.
+If you do not take the turnoff but continue on the trail, the Meadow Trail, you will come to stop 3.
+Stop 3 is 228 from the turnoff to the picnic area.
+There is a bank of tall pine trees will be on your left along the Meadow Trail.

-3 Pine Bank
+Stop 3: Pine Bank

 The marker for stop 3 is located next to a bench.
 We invite you to use this seating area while you learn about and enjoy the pine bank behind the bench and the forest across the trail from the bench.
-By the way, the bench is made from 100% recycled plastic, as are many of the benches along this trail.
+By the way the bench is made from 100 % recycled plastic as are many of the benches along this trail.